Frantisek21/FinMarketApp/README.md

 This application provides tools for analyzing financial market data, focusing on volatility modeling and correlation analysis between stocks and hedging instruments with implementation of GARCH models.

-For the creation of the structure and with the help of understanding it was used chatGPT, where I was experimenting with several possible categories.
-As I had no experience with this, I decided to use the proposed structure from the How to Semestrálka (nejen pro BI-PYT), therefore the naming is the same.

-app/ ├── src/ │ ├── base.py # Base class for API interactions │ ├── question/ │ │ ├── text_input.py # Data fetching functionality │ │ └── multi_choice.py # Analysis modules ├── tests/ │ ├── test_analysis.py # Tests for GARCH analysis │ ├── test_data.py # Tests for data fetching │ └── test_main.py # Integration tests └── gui/main.py # Streamlit application entry point

-(plus "init.py" files)

-Features:
+## Features:

-Data Fetching
+### Data Fetching
 Historical stocks price data retrieval from Polygon.io API, also data for either gold or silver Configurable lookback period (30-180 days) - due to the limitations of API API key hidden in the .env file

-Analysis Modules Correlation Analysis: Dual-axis price comparison plots Log returns calculation and visualization Rolling correlation analysis
+### Analysis Modules Correlation Analysis:
+Dual-axis price comparison plots Log returns calculation and visualization Rolling correlation analysis

-GARCH Volatility Analysis: Automated GARCH parameter selection (p,q) Model comparison and selestion (GARCH vs GJR-GARCH) Visualization of the conditional volatility
+### GARCH Volatility Analysis:
+Automated GARCH parameter selection (p,q) Model comparison and selestion (GARCH vs GJR-GARCH) Visualization of the conditional volatility

-Running the application:
+## Running the application:
 First download the required packages: pip install -r requirements.txt

 One can start the application by running the following command in the terminal:

-streamlit run app/main.py
+streamlit run FINMARKETAPP/main.py

 Then to properly use it: